illini-robomaster/iRM_Vision_2023/README.md

 repo for iRM vision.

+## Prepare model and data

+Some testing video clips and trained models are too large to be uploaded to git.
+Download them at the [UofI box](https://uofi.box.com/s/i6zahotr9id35hurjzy2bq3dcfz0085e) and put folders `./large_data` and `./weights` under the project root directory.

 ## Contributing

 Now the repo uses CI to check code style.
 We decided pylint is too painful to use.